School can bring up a lot of change – and a lot of feelings about the change. For some children, school can feel a momentous challenge.

 Did this help your fear any?

-- Try lightly saying, “Oh yes?
+- “Oh yes?
 You hate school?
 That must feel hard.”

-- Or “I found school tough too.
+- “I found school tough too.
 What do you dislike the most?”

-- Or wonder out loud with your child.
-“I wonder why you feel that?”
-“I wonder how we can get past that?”
+- “I wonder why you feel that?” or “I wonder how we can get past that?”

 8. Respond Your Child’s Truth-Radar